ICE Deportation is on the Rise in Georgia

 How to Prepare for a Possible Detainment and The Preemptive Steps to be Taken

-Many pro-bono lawyers and charities offer free advice to undocumented immigrants about what they should do to prepare for detainment or deportation.
-First, if possible, secure the experienced service of an immigration lawyer before you are detained and sent to any of the four detention centers in Georgia.
+Many pro-bono lawyers and charities offer free advice to undocumented immigrants about what they should do to prepare for detainment or deportation defense.
+First, if possible, secure the experienced service of an immigration attorney before you are detained and sent to any of the four detention centers in Georgia.
 When preparing for the possibility of deportation or detainment, Susan Cruz, an advocate working with organizations like Sin Fronteras, has suggested focusing on three steps:

 - Choose someone you trust to make decisions on your behalf in the event of detainment or deportation;